s-afsana/Mock-Dashboard/README.md

 ## 📞 Contact

-Built for Stepoway Enterprises as a demonstration of SBE's integrated performance insight capabilities.
+Built for Stepowoy Enterprises as a demonstration of SBE's integrated performance insight capabilities.

 ---

-*"With SBE's integrated performance insight, Stepoway leaders can finally see how training drives real results—from the classroom to the job site to the P&L."*
+*"With SBE's integrated performance insight, Stepowoy leaders can finally see how training drives real results—from the classroom to the job site to the P&L."*